Ski holidays with dogs

 - If your dog is due a booster make sure you organise it on time.
 One day late and you have to start the process all over again (including the 6-month wait).

-For further information on taking your dog abroad, see the gov.uk 'taking your pet abroad' guide.
+For further information on taking your dog abroad, see the guide on taking your pet abroad on gov.uk.

 Ski Accommodation for Dogs